gunSlaveUnit/datura/README.md

 # foggie

-My graduation project is actually an attempt to copy Steam
+This project is actually an attempt to copy Steam.

 ## Used
 - PySide6 with QML for desktop application